schooltool-project/schooltool.gradebook/src/schooltool/gradebook/browser/README.txt

     >>> 'Week 2' in stephan.contents
     True

+To return to the gradebook for this section, we will click on the 'Return to Gradebook' link.
+The worksheet being viewed has become the current worksheet, and therefore this link reaches the same page as the gradebook tab.
+This link provides better navigation flow.

+    >>> stephan.getLink('Return to Gradebook').click()

-Note that 'Week 1' is the currently selected worksheet.
+Note that back in the gradebook, 'Week 1' the worksheet that was being viewed is now the currently selected worksheet.

     >>> '<option value="Week 1" selected="selected">Week 1</option>' in \
     ...  stephan.contents